CompArchFA17/FinalProject/notes_william/Buffers.md

 In the example, you can see that the normals of the object denoted with RGB values.
 Green points towards positive y (up), Red points towards positive x (right), and blue points towards positive z (towards camera).
 This is why everything in the middle is generally blue, and all the values have a blueish tint, because we are looking from the positive z direction.
 Additionally, the direction upwards between these three axis is generally grey, this is most apparent on the upper right object with the whitish plane.
 The colors on the back of the sphere would be similar to those on the front but without much blue, and those there would be a dark spot on the back side.

 This buffer isn't as explicitly important as the other buffers, because depending on your shader program one might calculate the normals as they go and not store them all in a buffer.
-Thus, as stated in the beginning, these buffers are useful tools controlled by the programmer, but not explicitly defined through hardware.
-At least usually, maybe in some designs since some of these are so common there is actually explicit hardware for it.

 ## Clearing Buffers
 It’s also super important to clear the buffers when needed, if not then some weird visuals can happen.
 For example, while I’m not sure if this is why it happens, one could imagine that if you don’t clear the color or depth buffers, one would get a scene that appears to leave a trail of moving objects.
 For example, I’m sure some of y'all have experienced when you move your browser and the computer updates it’s position but doesn’t clear its old position, leaving a trail of browser on your screen.